ErpNetDocs/tech/advanced/calculated-attributes/examples/sales-amounts-last-30-days.md

 items: CalculatedAttributeExamples
 ---

-# Sales Amounts Of The Customer For The Last 30 Days
+# Sales amounts of the customer for the last 30 days

 Let's say the user want to show a field in the Sales Order which calculates the sales amounts of the selected customer for the last 30 days.